andrewcooke/spokes/README.md

 * Omit [radial padding](#radial-padding) of zero.

-* Except for the 0A radial pattern, omit leading and trailing radial (0 offset) spokes for groups A and B (except those added with [radial padding](#radial-padding).
+* Except for the 0A Radial pattern, omit leading and trailing radial (0 offset) spokes for groups A and B (except those added with [radial padding](#radial-padding).